FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_database/t_st_Oracle.md

         -   **Password** – The password for the user, not displayed.
         -   **Service Name** – Used to connect to the Oracle server or cluster
     -   **Use Kerberos Authentication**
         Check this option to SecureTransport to connect to the Oracle database with Kerberos authentication.
-For detailed instructions, refer to <a href="../configure-oracle-kerberos" class="MCXref xref">Connect to an Oracle database using Kerberos authentication</a>.
+For detailed instructions, refer to [Connect to an Oracle database using Kerberos authentication](../configure-oracle-kerberos).
         ![](/Images/SecureTransport/db-oracle-kerberos.png)
         <img src="/Images/SecureTransport/DBSettings_Kerberos_521x74.png" class="maxWidth" alt="Configuration file path" />
     -   **Use Proxy Authentication**